Dumidu-Kavishan/Hotel-Reservation-System/README.md

-#Backend PHP users can reserve their hotel rooms and admin can handle all the bookings.
+#users can reserve their hotel rooms and admin can handle all the bookings.